 FUNCTIONAL CURRENCY An entity's functional currency is the currency of the primary economic environment in which it operates.
-Determine functional currency of each entity within a group - currency of primary economic environment in which entity operates.
-FOREIGN CURRENCY TRANSACTIONS Monetary items Units of currency held and assets/ liabilities to be received/paid in a fixed or determinable amount of money.
-Translated at closing rate at reporting date Gain or loss is recognised in profit or loss.
-Non-monetary items START Primary factors When determining the appropriate functional currency, management should give priority to the following factors: Currency influencing sales prices for goods and services Currency of country whose competitive forces and regulations determine sale prices Currency mainly influencing input costs.
+Determine functional currency of each entity within a group - currency of primary economic environment in FOREIGN CURRENCY TRANSACTIONS Monetary items Units of currency held and assets/ liabilities to be received/paid in a fixed or determinable amount of money.
+Translated at closing rate at reporting date Gain or loss is recognised in profit or loss. which entity operates.
+START Primary factors When determining the appropriate functional currency, management should give priority to the following factors: • Currency of country whose competitive forces and regulations determine sale prices • Currency of country whose competitive forces and regulations determine sale prices • Currency mainly influencing input costs.
 Secondary factors The primary indicators may be determinative.
 However, the following two indicators serve as supporting evidence.
-Currency in which funds/receipts: From financing activities are generated From operating activities are retained.
+Currency in which funds/receipts: • from financing activities are generated • from operating activities are retained.
 Is the entity a foreign operation?
 If yes, is the foreign operation 'integral' to its 'parent'?
 That is, does it carry on business as if it is an extension of the parent's own operations?
 If it is 'integral' to its 'parent', the foreign operation has the same functional currency as the parent.
 (Parent: the entity that has the foreign operation as its subsidiary, branch associate or joint arrangement).
-FUNCTIONAL CURRENCY ESTABLISHED Rate at transaction date (if item at historical cost) Rate at revaluation date (if item carried at revalued amount).
+Subsequent measurement FUNCTIONAL CURRENCY ESTABLISHED CONSOLIDATION OF FOREIGN ENTITIES AND TRANSLATION OF FINANCIAL STATEMENTS TO A PRESENTATION CURRENCY Non-monetary items Rate at transaction date (if item at historical cost) Rate at revaluation date (if item carried at revalued amount).
 Impairment test Measure non-monetary assets at the lower of either: Carrying amount x historical rate Net realisable value/recoverable amount x closing rate at the end of the period.
-Translation gains or losses on asset/liability recognised in profit or loss.
-Loan forming part of net investment in foreign operation Exchange gains and losses to equity on consolidation only.
-Recorded in profit or loss in the separate (entity only) financial statements.
-Disposal of a foreign operation The cumulative amount of exchange differences that was recognised in equity is reclassified to profit and loss (recycled).
-KEY PRINCIPLES No need to present financial statements in functional of can be selected Accounting records must be kept in functional currency.
-A group does not have a functional currency.
-Functional for each entity in the group. / Translation method Assets &amp; liabilities - closing rate Income and expenses - rate at transaction date (for practical purposes a monthly or quarterly rate might approximate the transaction date rates) The resulting exchange differences are recognised in other comprehensive income (foreign currency translation reserve).
+KEY PRINCIPLES No need to present financial statements in functional can be selected Accounting records must be kept in functional currence A group does not have a functional currency.
+Function for each entity in the group. у Translation method Assets &amp; liabilities - closing rate Income and expenses - rate at transaction date (for practical purposes a monthly or quarterly rate might approximate the transaction date rates) The resulting exchange differences are recognised in other comprehensive income (foreign currency translation reserve).
 General principle Foreign exchange gain or loss to profit or loss Exception Where a gain or loss on a non-monetary item is recognised in equity, the foreign exchange gain or loss is also recognised in equity.